IPL-UV/IPL-UV.github.io/content/code/vision_and_color/virtualneurolabs/content.md

   - title: "video_metric_sso.zip"
     link: "https://huggingface.co/datasets/isp-uv-es/Web_site_legacy/resolve/main/code/soft_visioncolor/video_metric_sso.zip"
 ---
   Video quality metrics are intended to replace human evaluation with evaluation by machine.
-To accurately simulate human judgement, they must include some aspects of the human visual system.
+To accurately simulate human judgement, they must include some aspects of the human visual system

   In this paper we present a class of low-complexity video quality metrics based on the Standard Spatial Observer (SSO).
 In these metrics, the basic SSO model is improved with several additional features from the current human vision models.